 It’s important to commemorate the historical times of the Blackfeet.
-The areas American Indians believe that spiritual beings live in every feature of the land.
+Because the areas’ American Indians believe that spiritual beings live in every feature of the land.
 This land of animals embody spirits as well.
 Blackfeet believe animals can teach strength and wisdom to humans.
 (As stated by a Blackfeet elder).

 Highlights 🏔️ Allure of Glacier National Park

 Adventures such as hiking in Glacier can be an exhilarating experience.
-This mountain park consists of more than 730 miles of hiking trails.
+This is because the mountain park consists of more than 730 miles of hiking trails.
 There is a variety of trails that consist of short and long with different levels of difficulty.

 And no matter what level of difficulty, the short trails can be just as amazing as the longer ones.
 One, for example, the Sun Point Nature Trail is sometimes underrated.
 This is a fairly easy with an interesting path consisting of slightly narrow ups and downs and rummaging through shrubs.
 As you emerge out of the trail you come upon a higher view point that overlooks the beautiful Saint Mary Lake.

 Glacier’s Wildlife and Plant Life